Prix de l'Arc de Triomphe: Race history

-The Prix de l'Arc de Triomphe was first run on Sunday 3 October 1920.
+The Prix de l'Arc de Triomphe was first run on Sunday, 3 October 1920.
 The inaugural running was won by Comrade, a three-year-old colt owned by Evremond de Saint-Alary.
 The winner's prize was 150,000 francs.

-In 1935, the event secured state funding by the means of a lottery, which awarded prizes according to the race result and the drawing of lots.
+In 1935, the event secured state funding by the means of a Sweepstake.
 The system was first used in 1936, and it continued until 1938.
-The "Arc" was cancelled twice during World War II, in 1939 and 1940.
+The race was cancelled twice during World War II, in 1939 and 1940.
 It was run at Le Tremblay with a distance of 2,300 metres in 1943 and 1944.

 Government funding of the race resumed in 1949, with money obtained through the Loterie Nationale.
-Offering an attractive jackpot of 50 million francs, this enabled a rapid increase of the prizes for both the "Arc" and its supporting races.
+Offering a jackpot of 50 million francs, this enabled a rapid increase of the prizes for both the Arc and its supporting races.
 By the 1970s, however, the assistance of the lottery had diminished, and the system was finally discontinued after the 1982 running.
-Since then the "Arc" has had several sponsors, including Trusthouse Forte, CIGA Hotels and Groupe Lucien Barrière.
+Since then, the race has had several sponsors, including Trusthouse Forte, CIGA Hotels and Groupe Lucien Barrière.

-The present sponsor of the Prix de l'Arc de Triomphe is the Qatar Racing and Equestrian Club (QREC).
-The sponsorship agreement was signed in Doha in 2008, and as a result the prize fund was doubled from €2 million to €4 million.
-Now, the prize for the Arc is worth €5 000 000 which makes it the richest flat race on turf.
-Arc Weekend now includes seven races classed at Group 1 level, and four with Group 2 status.
-It also features the Arabian World Cup, the world's richest race for purebred Arabian horses with €1 000 000 prize-money.
+Since 2008, the race has been sponsored by Qatar.
+The Arc weekend includes seven races classed at Group 1 level, and four with Group 2 status.
+It also features the Arabian World Cup, the world's richest race for purebred Arabian horses, with €1 million in prize money.

-Due to renovations at the Hippodrome de Longchamp the 2016 and 2017 editions of the Prix de l'Arc de Triomphe took place in Chantilly.
+Due to renovations at the Hippodrome de Longchamp, the 2016 and 2017 editions of the race took place at Chantilly.